ryo-abiko/CANet/README.md

 # Channel Attention GAN Trained with Enhanced Dataset for Single-Image Shadow Removal (CANet)

-Our paper is going to be published in IEEE Access.
+Our Paper is published in IEEE Access.
+You can check the paper [here](https://ieeexplore.ieee.org/document/9694637).
-Please refer the paper after publication.

 ![Overview](images/overview.png)